snelzing/scootergirl.github.io/_posts/2024-11-03-my-first-post.md

 ---
 layout: default
-title: "My First Post - Documenting setting up Github PAges as I set it up"
+title: "My First Post - Documenting setting up Github Pages as I set it up"
 date: 2024-11-03
 ---

+# My First Post - Documenting setting up Github Pages as I set it up

 This is only like my third try so that's great.